When was the last time you visited Ottawa, Canada’s capital?

 Food and drink

-Ottawa’s food and cocktail scene is booming and it’s become a food lover’s paradise from vegan to Italian, there is something for every taste bud here.
+Ottawa’s food and cocktail scene are booming and it’s become a food lover’s paradise from vegan to Italian, there is something for every taste bud here.
 There is even a burgeoning craft beer scene springing side by side with cool new dining hotspots.
 Take time to explore one of the many venues that speckle downtown.

 Here are just a few of our favourite places:

 This vegan restaurant is delicious.
 Featuring simple dishes made from only the highest quality, fresh ingredients, diners can grab one of their appetizers like Lil Profound Pierogis or nosh on one of their hot or cold bowls.
-The spicy cauliflower wings are a must order.
+The spicy cauliflower wings are a must-order.

 One thing is for sure when you step through the doors of Riviera, you are in for a magical experience.
 Look around and spot the power brokers and well-heeled crowd dining on delectable dishes.
 No doubt Riviera is one of Ottawa’s top dining spots.
 The dinner menu features dishes like Lobster Spaghetti, Strip Loin Steak Frites and a mouth-watering Burrata Tomato salad.
 If you are looking for lighter fare, try heading there for lunch or stop by for some delicious cocktails.
 Their impressive cocktail menu features a well-curated including my favourites like “The Last Word” or “Martinez” along with a sizeable wine list.